htrajan/ht-drawsteel/Bestiary/Last Laugh.md

 **Running Joke**

-If the last laugh is reduced to 0 Stamina while there are still gnolls on the battle map, one gnoll on the map is transformed into the last laugh, keeping the gnoll’s Stamina.
+If the last laugh is reduced to 0 Stamina while there are still gnolls on the battle map, one gnoll on the map is transformed into the last laugh, keeping the gnoll's Stamina.